 What size should I get?

-Like I mentioned above, we have the 3.7qt GoWISE.
-It has worked great for my family of three!
-If you have a larger family, I’d suggest considering the larger size.
+Like I mentioned above, we had the 3.7qt GoWISE.
+It has worked great, size-wise, for my family of three!
+If you have a larger family, I’d suggest considering a larger size.
+If you’re cooking for one or two, a two quart should do the trick for you.

 Do I need to preheat?